 Support Courses provide some theoretical, substantive or practical knowledge that advances understanding of particular topics that intersect with approaches to peace and conflict.
 They add a layer of related skills and concepts that enhance peace studies learning and help build a comprehensive understanding of peace studies issues.

-The full list of peace studies courses and descriptions for each semester can be viewed online in Class Search under subject “Institute for International Peace Studies” (IIPS).
+The full list of peace studies courses and descriptions for each semester can be viewed online in NOVO or Class Search under subject “Institute for International Peace Studies” (IIPS).
 The list can be filtered to show only core or support electives by using the “Attribute” drop-down menu and selecting PSCR - Peace Studies Core or PSSP - Peace Studies Support.

 To meet with the director of undergraduate studies, email: